coosalodge/history-book/contents/timeline.md

 * Achunanchi hosts the SE-3 Conclave at Comer Scout Reservation.

 ## 1990
-* Mike Sutton (Kaskanampo) is elected as teh SE-3 Section Chief.
+* Mike Sutton (Kaskanampo) is elected as the SE-3 Section Chief.

 ## 1991